blus-audio/hardware/blus-mini-mk2/readme.md

 ## State of development

-The amplifier has fully tested for an extended period of time.
+The amplifier has been fully tested for an extended period of time.